 Stevie Miller and Marissa Morrison, both 2019 graduates of CCS Advertising Design, won the Student Multicultural Integrated Campaign Mosaic Award for their campaign case study, “IKEA’s Coming Out.”
 Sponsored by the American Advertising Federation (AAF), the Mosaic Awards celebrate excellence in multicultural advertising and honors companies, agencies and individuals who demonstrate dedication to diversity and inclusion.

-Miller and Morrison will receive their award at ADMERICA, the AAF’s annual national conference, on June 6 in Hollywood, Florida.
+Miller and Morrison received their award at ADMERICA, the AAF’s annual national conference, on June 6 in Hollywood, Florida.

 Created while the women were CCS seniors, the “IKEA’s Coming Out” case study focuses on the company’s reputation for maintaining a diverse and inclusive workplace and answers the question of how to bring IKEA’s inside values outside.
 The campaign covers advertising and branding across media featuring members of the LGBTQ+ community, including digital billboards, in-store kiosks, transit advertising, and a dedicated micro website.